dkruenbo/builder-catalogue-challenge/README.md

-# Brick Builder Catalogue API
+# Brick Builder Catalogue

-A FastAPI backend application that helps users discover which Brick sets they can build with their existing piece collection.
-This API provides both direct access to the external brick catalogue and custom business logic for build analysis.
+A FastAPI application with a minimal frontend that helps users discover which Brick sets they can build with their existing piece collection.
+Features both a simple web interface and comprehensive REST API.

 ## Features

+- 🌐 **Simple Web Interface**: Clean, minimal frontend for easy user interaction
 - 🔍 **Build Analysis**: Analyze any user's Brick collection to find buildable sets
 - 📊 **Comprehensive Statistics**: Detailed inventory and build success metrics
 - 🧱 **Complete API Coverage**: Full access to users, sets, and colors data